 What Are the Best EOR Providers for Growing Teams?

-The five best global employment platforms for growing teams are Deel ($599/mo, 150+ countries), Remote.com ($599/mo, 90+ owned entities), Oyster HR ($499-$699/mo, 180+ countries), Multiplier ($400/mo flat, 164 countries), and Remofirst ($199/mo, 185+ countries).
-Whether you're hiring your first international employee or scaling to 50+, one of these will fit.
+The five best employer of record services for growing teams are Deel ($599/mo, 150+ countries), Remote.com ($599/mo, 90+ owned entities), Oyster HR ($499-$699/mo, 180+ countries), Multiplier ($400/mo flat, 164 countries), and Remofirst ($199/mo, 185+ countries).
+These EOR companies cover the full spectrum from budget-friendly to premium, and each EOR platform offers a different balance of country coverage, compliance depth, and pricing.

 1. Deel